zgriebel/zach-griebel-portfolio/Experience.md

 Worked under the lead software developer testing the companies websites and applications.
 Wrote design specifications and updates for developers.

-Worked under the head of the marketing department with front end development.
-Assisted in website design and ran the companies social media accounts.
+Collaborated with head of the marketing with front end development and website design.
+Created content and ran the companies social media accounts.

 <img src="/Hamline_hh_logo.png" width="50" align="left" style="padding:5px"/>